dylanbeattie/dylanbeattie.net/_posts/2025-03-22-an-interactive-css-flexbox-playground.md

 [https://techcornwall.co.uk/training/modern-fundamentals-of-web-application-development-masterclass/](https://techcornwall.co.uk/training/modern-fundamentals-of-web-application-development-masterclass/)

-Hopefully see you a few of you there!
+Hopefully see you a few of you there.